min69u/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## What do you call a boy who stopped digging holes?
+Douglas.